IamSanjid/RMB/README.md

 * [ImGui](https://github.com/ocornut/imgui) for simple or more like lazy UI.

 # How to Build
+Output directory: `build/RMB/(Debug|Release)/(platform-x64)/RMB.exe`

 * Windows:
-  - Visual Studio 2019+ with `Desktop development with C++` components installed should be able to build this.
+  - Visual Studio 2019+ with `Desktop development with C++` components installed and `vc143+` should be able to build this.
 (Yes, no need to manually link ImGui and GLFW libs).
+    - `cl.exe nob.c && nob` (Make sure `cl.exe` is in your `PATH` environment variable, typicall open `Developer PowerShell for VS {VERSION}` and run the commands)
+        - After running `nob` or the above command you can also directly use Visual Studio to build.
 * Linux:
   - Install libx11, mesa and libxtst libs on your Linux machine.
     - On Debian/Ubuntu based Linux distros run `sudo apt install libx11-dev mesa-common-dev libxtst-dev`.
     - On Arch Linux based Linux distros run `sudo pacman -Syu base-devel libx11 mesa libxtst`.
-  - After installing these libs simply run `make` on the directory.
+  - After installing these libs simply run `cc nob.c -o nob && nob` on the directory.
+* macOS:
+  - Coming soon.
 * For other OSs/Platforms you need to implement all these stuff listed [here](#for-other-platforms).
 You also going to need GLFW 3.3+ lib for the corresponding platform/os.

 # For Other Platforms